mourishantony/SIH2K25/README.md

 ```

 Set `FACE_REG_USE_GPU=true` in `.env` if you want registration to default to CUDA without passing flags every run.

+If you prefer registering from pre-recorded clips instead of the webcam, set `FACE_REG_VIDEO_PROMPT=true`.
+The script will show a file chooser for each phase (mask off/on).
+Close the dialog or press cancel to fall back to the live camera for that phase.

 - Phase 1 runs with the mask **off**.
 Keep your face centered; samples are taken automatically every ~0.45s.
 - After Phase 1, the script pauses.
 Put on your mask and press `Enter` in the terminal to resume Phase 2.